Modeling adaptive forward-looking behavior in epidemics on networks: Appendix: Methods

-Here we provide details about how we carried numerical simulations out.
-Simulations on quenched networks (both the random and the scale-free case) are performed by looping over infected nodes and their neighbors and choosing whether transitions happen or not based on the generation of a random variable.
-At each time step contagion occurs in each connected pair of one $S$ node and $I$ node with probability $\beta$ and each $I$ individual has a probability $\mu$ of recovery.
-Mean-field simulations are based on equations \ref{eq: heterogeneous_model_s} - \ref{eq: heterogeneous_theta} (HMF) and \ref{eq: homogeneous_model_s} - \ref{eq: homogeneous_model_a} (MF).
+Here, we provide details about how we carried out numerical simulations.
+Simulations on quenched networks (both the Erdős–Rényi and the scale-free case) are performed by looping over infected nodes and their neighbors and choosing whether transitions happen or not based on generating a random variable.
+At each time step, the contagion occurs in each connected pair of one $s$ node and $i$ node with probability $\beta$ and each $i$ individual has a probability $\mu$ of recovery.
+Mean-field (MF) simulations are based on equations \ref{eq: homogeneous_model_thetaa}- \ref{eq: homogeneous_model_a} and \ref{eq: homogeneous_model_s} - \ref{eq: homogeneous_model_r}; Mean field (HMF) are based on \ref{eq: heterogeneous_model_thetaa} - \ref{eq: heterogeneous_model_a} and \ref{eq: heterogeneous_model_s} - \ref{eq: heterogeneous_model_SIR}.
+All simulations presented in this manuscript are performed with $\beta\langle k \rangle=0.3$, $\mu=0.1$, and initial conditions ${I_0=0.01}$ and $a_0=1$ for all nodes.

-All simulations whose results are presented in Fig. \ref{fig: subplot} are performed with $\beta\langle k \rangle=0.3$, $\mu=0.1$, and initial conditions ${i_0=0.01}$ and $a_{i,0}=1$ for all nodes.
-For simulations on quenched networks, results correspond to ensemble averages over $10^3$ simulations (and thus $10^3$ quenched networks).
-All networks have $N=10^5$ nodes.
-Scale-free networks are generated using the configuration model \cite{newman2003structure} implemented in the NetworkX Python package \cite{aric2008exploring} with minimum degree $k_{min}=5$, maximum degree ${k_{max}\simeq\sqrt{N}=316}$ and exponent $\gamma=2.1$.
-The resulting expected average degree is $\langle k \rangle=17.4$.
-The same value of $\langle k \rangle$ is used for random networks too.
+For simulations on quenched networks (local awareness), results correspond to ensemble averages over $10^3$ simulations (and thus $10^3$ quenched networks).
+All networks have $N=10^4$ nodes.
+To exclude finite size effects, simulations with $N = 10^3$ and $N = 10^5$ nodes have been performed too.
+Scale-free networks are generated using the configuration model \citep{newman2003structure} implemented in the NetworkX Python module \citep{aric2008exploring} with minimum degree $k_{min}=5$, maximum degree ${k_{max} = 100}$ (scaled according to $k_{max}\simeq\sqrt{N}$ when changing $N$) and exponent $\gamma=2.1$.
+The resulting average degree is $\langle k \rangle=14.7$.
+Erdős–Rényi network are generated using NetworkX's implementation of \cite{batagelj2005efficient}, the probability of each link is set to $p=14.7/N$ to ensure the same average degree is obtained in both networks.